albinxavierdev/debugshala-IEA/README.md

 1. Locate the relevant prompt template in `src/lib/gemini.ts`
 2. Adjust the prompt while maintaining the required output format

+### Supabase Integration

+The application uses Supabase for authentication and data storage:

+1. Client initialization is in `src/lib/supabase.ts`
+2. Authentication helpers are in `src/lib/supabase-setup.ts`

 ## UI/UX Design System

 The application uses: